 The placement is always chosen in consultation with the student although the Institute reserves the right to make the final decision about the location of placements.
+All placement arrangements are provisional on the bishops' approval.
 The minimum expectation is that the student will preach on at least one occasion as well as be responsible for leading a main service at some other point during the placement.
 Other duties such as the leading of intercessions and reading lessons should be interspersed throughout the placement.
 If the student has significant prior experience of preaching and leading then the student's input (in terms of preaching or leading) may be increased with the agreement of both parties.
 It is advised that the placement begins no later than the second Sunday in October.
 Involvement in any services other than the main morning service is at the student's discretion and is not a mandatory part of the placement.